What is AmeriCorps VISTA?

-MCN’s project focuses on alleviating poverty in immigrant and refugee communities and communities of color by working with nonprofits serving these groups.
-Other sponsor sites may focus specifically on issues like literacy, employment or education.
+MCN’s program focuses on alleviating poverty in immigrant and refugee communities and communities of color by working with nonprofits led by and serving these communities.
+Other sponsor sites may focus specifically on issues such as literacy, employment, or education.

 What does it mean to be part of a VISTA cohort?

 All the VISTAs at MCN host sites comprise a group referred to as a cohort.
 MCN VISTAs meet at least once a month for professional development retreats and are encouraged to collaborate and connect with one another both inside and out of work.
-This cohort of VISTAs provides a supportive peer-learning environment for our members as they grow and overcome obstacles during their terms of service.
+This cohort of VISTAs provides a supportive peer-learning environment for our members as they grow and address challenges during their term of service.

 When would I serve and for how long?

 The MCN VISTA cohort runs for a full year beginning in August and ending in July.
 VISTAs can serve for up to five one-year terms.
 Extensions ranging from two weeks to six months may also be granted in lieu of re-enrolling for a second year of service.

 What do VISTA members typically do after completing their service?

 VISTA is committed to preparing members for post-service life.
-Many members go on to grad school, find jobs at their host sites or through connections made during their service years, or complete a second year of service.
+Many members go on to grad school, find jobs at their host sites or through connections made during their service, or complete a second year of service.